Say's phoebe

-Say's phoebe (Sayornis saya) is a passerine bird in the tyrant flycatcher family.
+Say's phoebe (Sayornis saya) is a passerine bird in the tyrant flycatcher family, Tyrannidae.
 A common bird across western North America, it prefers dry, desolate areas.
-This bird was named for Thomas Say, the American naturalist.
+It was named for Thomas Say, an American naturalist.

 Taxonomy

 Say's phoebe was formally described in 1825 by the French naturalist Charles Lucien Bonaparte from a specimen collected near Pueblo, Colorado.
-He coined the binomial name Muscicapa saya where the specific epithet was chosen to honour the naturalist Thomas Say.
+He coined the binomial name Muscicapa saya where the specific epithet was chosen to honour the American naturalist Thomas Say.
 The species is now placed in the genus Sayornis that was introduced by Bonaparte in 1854.